cs124/labs/Lab5_LargeLanguageModels.md

 ### Step 1: Build the synthetic user "likes" vector (0/1)

-In PA7, we have different synthetic users (in `synthetic_users.py`) where a user profile has a **list of movies they like**.
+In PA7, we have different synthetic users (in [`synthetic_users.py`](https://github.com/cs124/pa7-agent/blob/main/synthetic_users.py)) where a user profile has a **list of movies they like**.
 In PA7, we later represent this a 0/1 vector (e.g. in `user_ratings_dict`).
 This is done for you (no code written):

 - **liked** movie → **1**
 - not listed / unrated → **0**

-In this lab, we have a new user wthat has built a profile of movies they like, similar to `synthetic_users.py` in PA7.
+In this lab, we have a new user that has built a profile of movies they like, similar to [`synthetic_users.py`](https://github.com/cs124/pa7-agent/blob/main/synthetic_users.py) in PA7.
 | movie | liked? |
 |------:|:------:|
 |    M1 |    0   |